metabrainz/critiquebrainz/docs/intro.rst

       $ docker-compose -f docker/docker-compose.dev.yml run -v $DUMPS_DIR:/home/musicbrainz/dumps \
       -v $PWD/data/mbdata:/var/lib/postgresql/data/pgdata musicbrainz_db

+   You can also use the smaller sample dumps available at http://ftp.musicbrainz.org/pub/musicbrainz/data/sample/ to set up the MusicBrainz database.
+   However, note that these dumps are .tar.xz dumps while CritiqueBrainz currently only supports import of .tar.bz2 dumps.
+So, a decompression of the sample dumps and recompression into .tar.bz2 dumps will be needed.

 .. warning::

    Keep in mind that this process is very time consuming, so make sure that you don't delete